Silver medalists of the Olympic Games 1936. Media "Sport-Express Internet" founder of JSC "Sport-Express" editor-in-chief Maximov M

 Garmisch-Partenkirchen (Germany)

-The last pre-war White Games are considered to be successful from an organizational point of view and controversial from a political point of view.
+The last pre-war White Games are considered successful from an organizational point of view and controversial from a political point of view.

-In 1936, both the Summer and Winter Olympics were hosted by Hitler's Nazi regime, which used sports forums to promote their ideas.
-The International Olympic Committee resisted the onslaught of the Nazis sluggishly, and if history Summer Games in Berlin is still accompanied by a scandalous trail, the action at the Bavarian resort in Garmisch-Partenkirchen was extremely successful for the hosts.
-Collaboration with Hitler in the 1930s is a disgrace to the reputation of the Olympic movement, so chronicles usually focus on the sporting aspects of the 1936 White Games and say little about the atmosphere around the competition.
+In 1936, both the Summer and Winter Olympics were held by Hitler's Nazi regime, which used sports forums to promote their ideas.
+The International Olympic Committee resisted the pressure of the Nazis sluggishly, and if history summer games in Berlin is still accompanied by a scandalous train, the action at the Bavarian resort in Garmisch-Partenkirchen was extremely successful for the hosts.
+Collaboration with Hitler in the 1930s is a disgraceful stain on the reputation of the Olympic movement, so chronicles tend to focus on the sporting aspects of the 1936 White Games and say almost nothing about the atmosphere around the competition.

 1 Norway 7 5 3 15